atenearesearchgroup/approximateTransformation/README.md

 .select("campaign", "product").groupCount().unfold().where(__.select(values).is(P.gte(100)))
 .select(keys).addE("isPublicized").from("product").to("campaign").dedup().iterate();
 ```
+The results of the experiments run with this query are shown [here](docs/query4.md).

 * Q5.
 RecommendsPack: if a customer has ordered *Product1* at least 5 times in different orders in the last month and this product is related to *Product2* (*isRelated* connection), then an offer for *Product2* is created for the customer.
 Such an offer has a priority of 1-highest priority.
 If *Product1* is related to *Product3* indirectly-i.e., through an intermediate product: *Product1* is related to *ProductX*, which is related to *Product3*-, then an offer for *Product3* with priority 2 is created for the customer.
 In this case, we say that *Product1* is related with *Product3* in two hops.
 Similarly, if *Product1* is related to *ProductN* in n hops, the query would create an offer with priority n.
 In this query, we consider offers from priority 1 to 3.